How is Zeffy free?

 IRS Form 990

-The IRS requires nonprofits to complete Form 990 every year.
+The IRS requires Form 990 every year for nonprofit accounting.
 Many charity rating organizations will also look at this form to evaluate your organization's financials.

 Form 990 captures information from the four financial statements above, so maintaining accuracy will help you make tax season much smoother.
-Penalties are in place for organizations that have discrepancies in their paperwork or need to file on time, so it’s essential to stay on top of your tax requirements.
+Penalties are in place for organizations with discrepancies in their paperwork or need to file on time, so staying on top of your tax requirements is essential.

 The exact Form 990 version you’ll need to submit depends on the amount of gross receipts you receive in a year: